balena-io/balena-sdk-python/README.md

 Tests
 -----

-To run the tests, first create a `.env` file with your test user configuration, e.g.:
+To run the tests, first create a `.env` file with your test user configuration, like below. **Do not** use credentials for a user with active fleets, as the tests may be destructive.

 ```
 [Credentials]